Dwarfstar

-Dwarfstar is a fictional DC Comics supervillain introduced by Gail Simone in The All-New Atom # 2.
+Dwarfstar (Sylbert Rundine) is a DC Comics supervillain introduced by Gail Simone in The All-New Atom #2.
 He was the archenemy of Ryan Choi.

 Dwarfstar made his live-action debut in the fourth season of The Flash, portrayed by Derek Mears.

 Fictional character biography

 Sylbert Rundine is a rapist and serial killer who preys on the dormitories of Ivy University.
 In his first appearance, he acquires a Bio-Belt similar to the one worn by college professor Ryan Choi and becomes the super-villain Dwarfstar.
-By the time of his last appearance, he was revealed to be the "first son" of Lady Chronos.

 He aged due to a forced stay in a time-accelerated micro-universe, leaving him even more mentally unhinged than before.
 He vanished along with Chronos and Lady Chronos.
 A master assassin as well as the shrinking nemesis of Atom, Dwarfstar is a constant thorn in Ryan's side during his tenure as Atom.
 The two men were actually connected in ways they were unaware of.
 A woman from Ryan's past was the reason that both men gained their shrinking belts, though Ryan was deceived to believe it was from Ray Palmer himself.
-The woman, Jia, who was a former flame of Ryan's, would later turn to a life of crime and become the time warping villain Lady Chronos.
-She refers to Dwarfstar as her "firstborn," probably referring to her connection to his acquisition of his power belt and not his actual birth.
+The woman, Jia, who was a former flame of Ryan's, would later turn to a life of crime and become Lady Chronos.

 Dwarfstar hired Deathstroke and his group of mercenaries, who called themselves Titans, to kill his nemesis Ryan Choi, a physics professor and costumed hero known as the Atom.
-Deathstroke along with Cheshire, the Tattooed Man, Cinder, and the recently resurrected Osiris carried out the sadistic mission.
-After a horrendous confrontation at Ryan's home he was beaten and stabbed.
-Dwarfstar meets Deathstroke the morning after the mission at Patriot Park so he could receive his trophy.
-After he confirmed the money was transferred he was given a matchbox that contained Ryan Choi's dead body.
+Deathstroke along with Cheshire, the Tattooed Man, Cinder, and Osiris carried out the sadistic mission.
+After a confrontation at Ryan's home, he is beaten and stabbed to death.
+Shortly after Ryan's death, Dwarfstar joins Bane's gang, the Secret Six.

-Shortly after hiring Deathstroke's team to kill Ryan Choi, Dwarfstar joined Bane's gang, the Secret Six — a team that includes Choi's girlfriend Giganta.
-During a mission where Spy Smasher sent the team to Skartaris, Dwarfstar makes a comment about the Atom, which leads Giganta to tell him she's the Atom's girlfriend.
-Dwarfstar snidely remarks "Really?
-How funny.
-Small world, huh?"